Lookfar-Backstrap/backstrap/README.md

 - `API` users have an email, a client_id, and a client_secret.
 This type of user leverages Basic Auth.
 The token is computed by combining `client_id + ":" + client_secret`, encoding as base64 and prepending "Basic".
 In pseudocode, it's `"Basic " + encodeAsBase64(client_id + ":" + client_secret)`.
 This type of user includes the basic auth header in all request and lacks all session tracking (since there is no signing in or signing out).

 - `External` users rely on a 3rd party service (only Auth0 at the moment) to handle authentication.
+The external service provdes a JWT to the user who can either swap that for a backstrap header token (if logical sessions are required), or include that JWT in subsequent calls.

-#HERE HERE HERE
+#### Sessions

-In Settings.json, you will find three fields related to authenticated requests.
+If you use backstrap header tokens to handle sessions there are a handful of properties in Settings.json of interest.
 They are `token_header`, `timeout_check`, and `timeout`.
 By default, their values are:
 ```
 {
   "token_header": "bs_api_token",